Sony A7R III vs Leica Q Typ 116

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Reflects 2 years and 4 months of technical progress since the Q Typ 116 launch.

-Reasons to prefer the Leica Q (Typ 116):
+Advantages of the Leica Q (Typ 116):

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.